ElioIshak/AIndicate/README.md

 - 🤖 AI-powered prediction engine using Random Forest
 - 📺 Interactive GUI built with Streamlit
 - 💰 Buy/Sell/Hold decision logic with confidence scoring
-- 📉 price chart for the selected asset
+- 📉 Price chart for the selected asset

 ---